DistributedDesigns/docs/reports/architecture/architecture.md

 ### User accounts
 There is no clear requirement for user accounts to exist on a persistent database.
 The state of a user account is recoverable from the Audit Server.
 There are no cross-account queries, aside from the system status dump that is performed by the Audit Server.
 The first development cycle will use an in-memory data structure to hold user account data.
 If performance suffers we'll examine a Postgres implementation.

+### Pending buy / sell
+Details for pending buy and sell actions will be stored in Redis with a TTL to enforce the transaction validity window.

 ### Automatic transactions
 The worker maintains a list of each user's ATXs.
 This list has no functionality other than mirroring the state of the consolidated Auto Transaction Manager (ATM) for the worker's accounts.
 Updates to this list are echoed to the ATM for execution.
 The worker is responsible for maintaining the validity of ATXs (e.g. an ATX is not valid if it receives a trigger without a pre-existing amount).